-Starting or acquiring a hotel can be a big undertaking due to the big financial outlay and many regulations involved.
-Different regulations apply for non-starred, 3-star, 4-star and 5-star hotels.
+Starting or acquiring a hotel can be a big undertaking due to the financial outlay and many regulations involved.
+Different regulations apply for non-starred, 3-star, 4-star, and 5-star hotels.

 For example, the government requires that owners of 3-star hotels have various licenses, company acts, manpower reports, business certifications, the list can be made long.

-International brands, like Marriott, plan for future expansion in the Indonesian, the country with one of the biggest supply of hotel rooms in the pipeline.
+International brands, like Marriott, plan for future expansion in Indonesia, a country with one of the biggest supply of hotel rooms in the pipeline.

-Office space is divided into four different segments, namely Grade A to C.
+Office space is divided into four different segments – Grade A to C.